itsamitkr/aws-terraform-managed-infrastructure/README.md

-# AWS managed Infrastructure through Terraform
+# AWS managing infrastructure through Terraform

 The purpose of this project is to provision and manage AWS infrastructure as code (IaC).
-The project is leveraging Terraform modules to create the resources.
-The modular architecture maintains the code in separate folder so as the number of resource and/ complexity grows maintainability doesn't become an issue.
-All the modules are registered in `terraform --> main.tf`, which provides a centralized configuration for choosing which resource should/ shouldn't be provisioned.
+The project is configured to use Terraform `modules` to create AWS Resources.
+The modular architecture allows resources to be encapsulated in it's module and changes to a module doesn't directly affect resources maintained in other modules.
+Also, when the number of resources or infrastructure complexity maintainability doesn't becomes an issue.

+All the modules are registered with root module's `main.tf`.
+It provides a centralized configuration for choosing which resource should/ shouldn't be provisioned.
+The architecture diagram catalogs all the resources created by this project.

 ![AWS Infastructure Lucidchart](./terraform/static/aws-infrastructure.png)

-Benefits of this project:
+Benefits of the project:

 1. **Operational Excellence** - The `environment variables` allows you to replicate the resources across different project environment such as `pord`, `test`, `dev` etc.
 2. **Security** - Security best-practices are unified in templates/ JSON files which can be easily edited and reused multiple times.
 3. **Reliability** - The resource states stored in an S3 bucket, so any unwanted manual changes to the resources can be easily identified and reverted back.
 Changes to the IaC can tagged in `package.json` through `npn-version [patch|minor|major]` and version controlled by Git.